caiquegiovannini/setup_my_linux_workspace/README.md

-# setup_my_linux_workspace
+# Pos install config script
-Install and configure all I need to my workspace.
+This script automates the installation and configuration of all my workspace.